 Maintenance and upkeep of common areas and facilities

 The primary function of a homeowner association in the Philippines is to maintain and upkeep common areas and facilities within the residential neighborhood.
-Among the common areas and facilities are parks, swimming pools, clubhouses, sidewalks, and other shared amenities.
+The common areas and facilities are parks, swimming pools, clubhouses, sidewalks, and other shared amenities.

 HOAs are responsible for maintaining and maintaining these facilities and areas.
-Among the tasks involved in this process may be landscaping, cleaning, repairing, and maintaining the facilities.
-The HOA may also be responsible for organizing and scheduling routine maintenance such as garbage collection, repainting of street signs, and cleaning services to ensure that the common areas and facilities are kept in good working order.
+The tasks involved in this process may be landscaping, cleaning, repairing, and maintaining the facilities.
+The HOA may also organize and schedule routine maintenance such as garbage collection, repainting of street signs, and cleaning services to ensure that the common areas and facilities are kept in good working order.

 By ensuring that common areas and facilities are properly maintained and kept in good condition, the HOA helps to preserve the appearance, safety, and value of the properties within the community.
 This benefits all homeowners within the community and helps to foster a sense of community and pride in the neighborhood.